mdn/translated-content-de/files/de/web/javascript/reference/global_objects/map/index.md

 // "not a number"
 ```

-### Iterieren von Map mit for...of
+### Iteration der Map mit for...of

-Maps können mit einer `for...of` Schleife iteriert werden:
+Maps können mit einer `for...of`-Schleife durchlaufen werden:

 ```js
 const myMap = new Map();